Przemysław Łudziński

-Przemysław Łudziński (born 3 February 1983 in Więcbork) is a Polish footballer who currently plays for Znicz Pruszków.
+Przemysław Łudziński (born 3 February 1983) is a Polish former professional footballer who played as a striker.

 Career

 Club

 He is trainee of Rossa Rosnowo.
 Then he moved to Amica Wronki.
 Next he played for Ruch Chorzów.
 In the summer 2007, he moved to Śląsk Wrocław on loan and half year later was sold to this club from Ruch Chorzów.
 In 2009, he also plays for Piast Gliwice on loan.

 In July 2011, he joined Znicz Pruszków.